 Jazz fend off Bulls for fourth straight win

-Utah lead 25-22 at the end of the first quarter despite only shooting 39.1 percent in the quarter and continued to hold the lead for most of the second quarter, But the Bulls entered the half on a seven-point run to take a 51-47 lead into the break, and continued the torrid stretch after the intermission to take an 11-point advantage.
+Utah lead 25-22 at the end of the first quarter despite shooting 39.1 percent in the quarter and continued to hold the lead for most of the second quarter.
+However, the Bulls entered the half on a seven-point run to take a 51-47 lead into the break, and continued the torrid stretch after the intermission to take an 11-point advantage.

 That would be the largest lead Chicago would earn all game, and the game flipped on its head over the next eight minutes.
-The Jazz went on a 24-4 run as seven different players scored during the scoring spree.
+The Jazz went on a 24-4 run as seven different players scored during the outburst.
 The Bulls scored a few baskets at the end of the quarter to make the deficit single digits heading into the fourth quarter.
-In total, the Jazz shot 73.3 percent for the quarter, but did commit 10 turnovers in the period.
+In total, the Jazz shot 73.3 percent for the quarter but also committed 10 turnovers in the period.

 Bogdanovic led the Jazz with 19 points on 5 of 13 shooting, while Gobert finished with a double-double at 17 points and 12 rebounds.
 Joe Ingles also had eight points and 10 assists for Utah.
-Carter Jr. also finished with a double-double, scoring 18 points and grabbing 13 rebounds.
+Carter Jr. finished with a double-double for the Bulls, scoring 18 points and grabbing 13 rebounds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)